What is chronic kidney disease?

 Symptoms: Chronic kidney disease often goes unnoticed for a long time

-Chronic kidney disease often only becomes noticeable at a late stage.
+The first signs of chronic kidney disease often only become apparent at a late stage.
 As long as kidney function is only slightly impaired, most people do not experience any symptoms.
 Sometimes doctors discover kidney disease by chance during a routine check-up, for example when they determine kidney values.
 However, this changes when the kidneys function less and less well over time.

 Various signs can indicate chronic kidney disease and a type of “internal poisoning” (uremia) when the kidneys no longer sufficiently cleanse the blood of waste and toxins.
 The blood also reaches other organs, which explains the variety of symptoms: